mcraiha/spine-unity-docs/Structure Overview.md

 #### spine-unity
 The information here may change over time as the implementations within Spine-Unity get updated, improved or fixed.
 This contains intermediate-level documentation.
-If you're just starting out, try the [Getting Started](https://github.com/pharan/spine-unity-docs/blob/master/Getting%20Started.md) document.
+If you're just starting out, try the [Getting Started](/Getting%20Started.md) document.

+Documentation last updated for Spine-Unity for Spine 3.5.x (2017 April 11) If this documentation doesn't cover some questions, please feel free to post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

 # Overall Structure
 How is Spine-Unity Put together?